IndieBase

 After You've Created the Event

-Once the event is saved, you'll land on the Event detail page.
+Once saved, you'll land on the Event detail page.
 From here you can:

 • Edit the event details — click the pencil icon to expand the edit panel and update any of the fields above.
-Click Save Event when done.
 Only team admins and designated event admins can edit event details.

 • Add crews — set up the crews attending the event, assign callsigns, vehicles, and members.